grimlucis/rpg-hack/08-tables/03-mutations.md

 194  | Carnivore.
 Can only eat meat for rations.
 195  | Warts.
 All over the place.
 196  | Fire Breath.
 30' cone, 1d6 damage, once per day.
 197  | Second Brain.
-In your guts. +1d6 Intelligence.
+In your guts. +1d6 Talent.
 If decapitated, you can live (blind, deaf, and dumb, but alive).
 198  | Wonderful Odour. +1d6 Charisma.
 Smells of spices.
 199  | Addiction.
 You desire turnips.
 You take 1d6 TAL and STR damage each day you do not have a turnip.
 200  | Unstable.
 If you take 4 fire damage in 1 round, Save or explode.
 3d6 damage, 20' radius.